Fraud Blocker

 Q: How Many Refugees Were Resettled Globally in 2024?

+A: About 28,700 refugees were resettled through official resettlement programs by mid-2025, which is three times lower than mid-2024.
+Almost 2 million refugees went back to their home countries in the first half of 2025.
 While this represents an encouraging step forward for a global response that continues to struggle to meet needs, there are still many refugees with urgent resettlement needs worldwide.

 Q: How Many People Are Displaced Around the World In 2024?

-A: By the end of 2024, an estimated 120 million people were forcibly displaced from their homes due to conflict, persecution, violence, and human rights abuses.
+A: By the middle of 2025, an estimated 117 million people were forcibly displaced from their homes due to conflict, persecution, violence, and human rights abuses.
 This includes refugees, asylum-seekers, internally displaced persons (IDPs), and other individuals in need of protection.
+UNHCR has reported that this is the highest number ever recorded, with major crises contributing to the figure, including the situations in Sudan, Ukraine, Afghanistan, and the Middle East.

 Q: What Is the Dignity for Detained Immigrants Act of 2023?